ominiverdi/matrix-llmagent/docs/E2EE_SUPPORT.md

 }
 ```

-**Important:** Keep the same `device_id` across restarts.
-Changing it creates a new device identity, invalidating existing verifications.
+**Important:** Keep the same `device_id` and `access_token` across restarts.
+Changing them creates a new device identity, invalidating existing verifications and cross-signing.

 ### The Verification Flow